-When the Lewis and Clark Expedition wintered on the Missouri River in present-day North Dakota in 1804-1805, they built a log fort, made of cottonwood trees, that they called Fort Mandan.
+When the Lewis and Clark Expedition wintered on the Missouri River in present-day North Dakota in 1804-1805, they built a log fort made of cottonwood trees called Fort Mandan.
 The men in the expedition cut the lumber from the riverbanks in November 1804, building a triangular-shaped fort facing the river just downstream from the nearby Mandan and Hidatsa tribes’ villages.

 Finding the Mandan Indians extremely hospitable, they named the fort for them.
-For the next five months, the fort was a beehive of activity, as the expedition made preparations for heading westward to the Pacific Ocean.
+The fort was a beehive of activity for the next five months as the expedition prepared to head westward to the Pacific Ocean.
 While there, Lewis and Clark interviewed several trappers who could assist as guides and interpreters.

 They quickly hired Toussaint Charbonneau as an interpreter when they discovered his wife Sacagawea spoke the Shoshone language, knowing they would need the help of the Shoshone tribes at the headwaters of the Missouri River.
 Sacagawea would end up being essential to the success of the expedition.

 The expedition stayed at Fort Mandan until April 7, 1805, when they set out westward along the Missouri River.
-Over a year later, on their return in August 1806, they would once again stop, only to find that the fort had been destroyed by a fire.
-At that point, Lewis and Clark continued their journey back to St. Louis, Missouri while Charbonneau and Sacagawea remained with the Indians.
+Over a year later, on their return in August 1806, they would again stop, only to find that a fire had destroyed the fort.
+At that point, Lewis and Clark continued their journey back to St. Louis, Missouri, while Charbonneau and Sacagawea remained with the Indians.

 Over the years, the Missouri River slowly eroded its bank and shifted to the east, covering up what remained of the charred fort.

-Also nearby is the Knife River Indian Villages National Historic Site, a 1,759-acre national park that preserves the historic and archeological remnants of the culture and agricultural lifestyle of the Northern Plains Indians.
-Here, can be seen a visitor center and museum, reconstruction of earth lodges, and self-guided walking tours of three historic village sites that date back as far as 8,000 years.
-The 11 miles of trails also provide visitors with opportunities for bird watching, wildlife viewing, fishing, and picnicking.
+Also nearby is the Knife River Indian Villages National Historic Site, a 1,759-acre national park that preserves the historical and archeological remnants of the culture and agricultural lifestyle of the Northern Plains Indians.
+Here, a visitor center and museum, reconstruction of earth lodges, and self-guided walking tours of three historic village sites that date back as far as 8,000 years.
+The 11 miles of trails also provide visitors bird watching, wildlife viewing, fishing, and picnicking opportunities.

 Lewis & Clark Fort Mandan Foundation